 - Candidate must submit a clear Police Records Check, including clearance for service with the Vulnerable Sector, from their local police authority.

-- Candidates must possess a valid passport or have started the process of obtaining a passport.
+- Candidates must possess a valid passport or be able to complete the process of obtaining a passport.

-Our Chaperone application form can be found here!
+Our Expedition Staff application form can be found here!

 + applicable taxes